grahampugh/erase-install/README.md

 `erase-install.sh` is a script to erase a Mac directly from the system volume, utilising the `eraseinstall` option of `startosinstall`, which is built into macOS installer applications since version 10.13.4.

+If run without any options, the script will **not perform the erase**.
+This means that the script can also be used to pre-cache the installer, or simply to make it available for the user.

-If run without any options, the script will do the following:
+So, if run without any options, the script will do the following:

 1. Check if an installer is already present in the working directory of this script from a previous run.
 2. If not, check if an existing macOS installer is present in the `/Applications` folder.
 If present, checks that it isn't older than the current installed version.